PawelDecowski/jquery-creditcardvalidator/CONTRIBUTING.md

 ### Stable

-Latest stable version can always be found in the [master branch](https://github.com/PawelDecowski/jQuery-CreditCardValidator/tree/master).
+Latest stable version can always be found in the [master branch](https://github.com/PawelDecowski/jquery-creditcardvalidator/tree/master).

-You can find current and previous stable releases on the [tags page](https://github.com/PawelDecowski/jQuery-CreditCardValidator/tags).
+You can find current and previous stable releases on the [releases page](https://github.com/PawelDecowski/jquery-creditcardvalidator/tags).

 ### Development